tomjakubowski/tomcode/README.md

 ## Setup

-To build the extension and install it to your local vscode:
+To build the extension and deploy it to your local vscode:

 ```
 yarn
-yarn install:local
+yarn deploy:local
 ```

 To develop the extension, best to open this directory and use `<F5>`